Audience Growth

 1. Reuse existing content

-If you’ve been creating YouTube videos for a while, you’ve likely got a decent backlog of content.
-And it’s probably fair to say that some of that content doesn’t perform as well.
+If you’ve had a YouTube channel for a while, you’ve likely got a decent backlog of content, some of which probably doesn’t perform too well.
 The good news?
 You can always give that content another shot by repurposing it into Shorts.

 2. Share clips from your livestreams

-This is already one of the most popular ways to use YouTube Shorts.
-No matter your niche, if you do live streams, you’ve got plenty of content to create Shorts from.
+This is a popular YouTube Shorts idea across all niches.
+If you do live streams, you’ve got plenty of content to create Shorts from.

 For example, many podcast creators would share interview clips with high-profile guests.
 Meanwhile, gaming streamers tend to share their live stream highlights via Shorts.